Entropy and chirality in sphinx tilings: Polyads

-{\it Polyads.} We define a {\it polyad} of size $n$ as a simply connected polyiamond that consists of $6n$ triangular cells and can be tiled by $n$ sphinx tiles.
-The polyad is the frame of the polyiamond, and does not refer to any specific tiling.
+For the purposes of our discussion, we define a {\it polyad} of size $n$ as a simply connected polyiamond consisting of $6n$ triangular cells and tileable by $n$ sphinx tiles.
+In other words, the size of a polyad is the area of that polyad measured in sphinx units.
+The polyad is a frame, and it does not refer to any specific tiling.
 Two polyads are considered {\it equal} if they can be transformed into each other by rotation, reflection or translation.
-Due to rotation or reflection, a polyad can have up to 12 different states.
+A polyad can have up to 12 different states, due to rotation and reflection.
 Two tilings of a given polyad are {\it disjoint} if there are no sphinx tiles in the same position and orientation in the two tilings.
-Two {\it sets of tilings} of the same polyad are disjoint if each tiling of the first set is disjoint to each tiling of the second set.
-A {\it fundamental polyad} has more than one tiling that can be split into two disjoint sets of tilings.
-(Figs.\ \ref{fig:fund-polyads-2-6}, \ref{fig:fund-tilings-2-6}).
-Within each set there may be tilings that are not disjoint from each other (Fig.\ \ref{fig:heptad-non-sym}).
-On the other hand, both sets may be split in further disjoint sets.
-However, we have found only one fundamental polyad, the “mystical triode," with more than two mutually disjoint sets of tilings (Fig.\ \ref{fig:triode}).
+Two {\it sets of tilings} of the same polyad are disjoint if tilings of the first and second set are pairwise disjoint.
+A {\it fundamental polyad} (or {\it f-polyad}) has more than one tiling that can be split into two disjoint sets of tilings.
+Many small f-polyads have only two tilings and thus the two disjoint sets have only one element each (Fig.\ \ref{fig:fund-polyads-2-6}).
+Up to size 6, there exists only one f-polyad with more than two tilings: its 4 tilings appear in the lower-right of Fig.\ \ref{fig:fund-polyads-2-6}.
+The upper two tilings of that f-polyad belong to one set and the lower two tilings to the other set.
+As seen here, each set contains tilings that are not disjoint from each other.
+Both sets may be further split into disjoint sets.
+We have found only one f-polyad with more than two mutually disjoint sets of tilings, the ``mystical triode" of Fig.\ \ref{fig:heptad-non-sym-triode} (lower panel).

-A mirror reflection of a tiling of a symmetric frame can produce a distinct tiling (see axially symmetric examples in Figs.\ \ref{fig:fund-polyads-2-6}), and such polyads can be fundamental.
-The smallest size where asymmetric fundamental polyads occur is 7 (Fig.\ \ref{fig:heptad-non-sym}).
-As we shall see below, fundamental polyads will play a central role in our method to switch from one tiling to another without re-tiling the whole frame of the system.
+Rotation or mirror reflection of a given tiling of a symmetric frame may produce a distinct tiling, and such polyads can be fundamental (see Fig.\ \ref{fig:fund-polyads-2-6}).
+The smallest size where asymmetric f-polyads occur is size 7 (see an example in Fig.\ \ref{fig:heptad-non-sym-triode}).
+As we shall see below, f-polyads will play a central role in our method to switch from one tiling to another without re-tiling the whole frame of the system.

+As an example of f-polyads in a different context, consider the domino tiling where a $2 \times 2$ square can be tiled with either two horizontal or two vertical dominos.
+Thus, the square is an f-polyad for this system, and in fact it has been proven that by making successive changes in the tilings of these f-polyads, one can generate all possible domino tilings in a rectangular system of even side length \cite{KamioKoizumiKakazawa23}.
+In Ref.\ \cite{LubyRandallSinclair01}, the authors have also considered larger regions (f-polyads) for this system.
+Another example of an f-polyad is given by the tiling of a triangular lattice by lozenges (rhombuses), in which a hexagon of six triangles can be tiled by three lozenges in two different ways \cite{Kenyon93}.
+By repeating this retiling, it is possible to generate all rhombic tilings of this system.